 One of the financial products gaining a lot of attention lately is the Health Savings Account (HSA).
 This is because the HSA makes it possible for you to set aside money for your medical expenses without a lot of trouble.
-And because HSAs are connected to high deductible health plans (HDHP), they are usually used in conjunction with lower premiums.
+And because HSAs are connected to high deductible health plans (HDHP), they are usually used in conjunction with lower health insurance premiums.

 That’s the important thing to remember about the HSA.
 The money is yours.
 No matter who is offering the account, the money is yours.
-It’s even possible for you to open a HSA with a custodian that isn’t your employer’s choice, or your health plan’s choice.
+It’s even possible for you to open an HSA with a custodian that isn’t your employer’s choice, or your health plan’s choice.
 And you can rollover your HSA to another custodian as you like.

 In essence, if you do it right, having your HSA can be like having another investment account.